 Fighting will generally result in both parties involved losing bus privileges.
 Hitting or tripping is unacceptable behavior.

 Students loading and unloading must have clear access to the aisle.
-Sitting students will keep feet and knees out of the aisle.
+Sitting students will keep their feet and knees out of the aisle.
 Blocking the aisle creates a safety hazard and may result in the loss of bus privileges.

-ITEMS NOT ALLOWED ON THE BUS
+ITEMS NOT ALLOWED ON THE BUS:

 Articles designed for other purposes but which are being used or threatened to be used to inflict bodily harm or intimidate.
-Examples are belts, combs, pencils, files, scissors, spray aerosol etc.
+Examples are belts, combs, pencils, files, scissors, spray aerosol, etc.

 A Student who has caused injury to another person with a weapon, intended or unintended, will be subjective to disciplinary and/or legal action.
 (District Policy 5260)